-The Importance of the staff experience
+The importance of the staff experience

 When you put engaged and inspirational store staff into a thoughtfully designed store, this is where the real magic can happen, this is where brands can stand out.

-All too often the dialogue surrounding Experiential Retail focuses almost exclusively on Customer Experiences.
-Of course, this carries huge importance in the long-term success of any retail format, but when understanding a Retail Experience, we must look beyond the Customer.
+All too often, the dialogue surrounding experiential retail focuses almost exclusively on customer experiences.
+Of course, this carries huge importance in the long-term success of any retail format, but when understanding a retail experience, we must look beyond the customer.

-For a retail format to be a real success, it must not only work for the Customer, it must also work for the Business, the Brand and crucially it must also work for the Staff.
-This article is an edited version of a webinar.
-If you would like to watch the Webinar in full you can download it here.
+For a retail format to be a real success, it must not only work for the customer, it must also work for the business, the brand, and crucially, it must work for the staff.

-So why is the Staff Experience so crucial?
+So why is the staff experience so crucial?

-The Importance of Staff to the Business
+The importance of staff to the business

-The Importance of Staff to the Brand
+The importance of staff to the brand

-The Importance of Staff to the Customer
+The importance of staff to the customer

 The ability for a customer to connect on a human level is possibly the greatest strength of bricks and mortar retail.
-The online channel cannot do this, and ironically the digital age we now live in, has created huge demand for face-to-face interactions.
+The online channel cannot do this, and ironically the digital age we now live in has created huge demand for face-to-face interactions.
 71% of customers say that staff have a significant impact on their shopping experience and they are 2.6 times more likely to recommend your brand , having interacted with a highly engaged retail employee.
 Customers want ‘real’ ‘human’ interactions.

 The pandemic has created a different level of appreciation for retail staff.
-We are all more grateful for the challenges and risks taken, by staff ‘just’ doing their jobs.
+We are all more grateful for the challenges and risks taken by staff ‘just’ doing their jobs.
 This change in attitude is underpinned by a greater sense of empathy that we have towards one another.

 What motivates retail staff?